 No one has ever said learning how to use Photoshop is easy

 Adobe Photoshop has been the industry standard image editing app for more than three decades now, but instead of showing its age like a lot of other 30-something-year-old software, it still feels fresh and cutting edge.
-Its AI features even made Time's Best Inventions of 2023 list.

 I was going to make the joke that it's easier to list the photo editing tasks that Photoshop can't do than the ones it can—until I realized I legitimately could not come up with a list of things it can't do.
 In short, Photoshop is the best full-featured image editor around.

 You can see both of these things in action in the screenshot above.
 The original image is in the center.
 I was able to replace Gunther with grass that matches the rest of the image—including the depth of field blur—just by painting over him once.
 I was also able to replace the background with a different forest—again, matching the depth of field—just by selecting it and typing "a dark forest."
-I even got three variations to choose from.
+I even got three variations to choose from.Â

 Photoshop has plenty of other AI-powered tools, too.
 Generative Expand uses Firefly to extend your images with AI-generated content.
 There are also Neural Filters that can do things like intelligently adjust your subject's facial expression, transfer the color palette from one image to another, and remove compression artifacts.
 The automatic subject and background selection is excellent, and the automatic tone, color, and contrast adjustment all work as you'd expect.

 Best of all, Photoshop is still the fully-featured app it's always been.
 For most AI features, you get plenty of control, and you can always manually edit them and integrate them into your image.
 If the AI messes up, you have all the tools you need to fix it—even if it takes you a bit longer.
+Your skill with Photoshop is still a big limit as to how good your results can be.Â

-Adobe Photoshop pricing: From $19.99/month as part of the Photography Plan, including Adobe Photoshop Lightroom and 500 generative credits.
-(Lightroom is another great image editor in its own right, but it just doesn't have the same deep AI feature set as Photoshop.
-Still definitely worth checking out if you just want to edit photos.)
+Adobe Photoshop Lightroom is another great image editor in its own right, but it just doesn't have the same deep AI feature set as Photoshop.
+The AI photo culling is in beta, and I was a bit disappointed with it.
+It's still definitely worth checking out if you just want to edit photos.

 Best AI photo editor for being truly AI-powered

-Luminar Neo (Windows, macOS)
+Luminar Neo (Windows, macOS, Android, iOS)

 Luminar Neo pros: